Financial Consumer Agency of Canada: Consumer education

 Under its consumer education mandate, FCAC produces timely and objective resources and tools related to understanding and managing personal finances and financial products and services.
-On Canada.ca/money, FCAC offers information on a variety of financial topics, along with online interactive tools (Canada.ca/financial-tools) that can help consumers find the financial products and services that best meet their needs, including a Budget Planner, Mortgage Calculator, and Financial Goal Calculator.
+On Canada.ca/money, FCAC offers information on a variety of financial topics, along with online interactive tools that can help consumers find the financial products and services that best meet their needs, including a Budget Planner, Mortgage Calculator, and Financial Goal Calculator.
 FCAC also develops infographics and videos to help consumers strengthen their financial literacy, which can be followed and shared on Twitter, Instagram, Facebook, LinkedIn and YouTube.

 FCAC offers different financial education programs aimed at a wide range of age groups, including financial workshops and e-learning videos for young adults, a workshop aimed at better understanding credit reports, and learning programs to help adults manage their personal finances.

-FCAC also offers a free online resource, Financial wellness in the workplace (Canada.ca/financial-wellness) that provides Canadian employers with the strategies, tools and resources needed to build and implement a financial wellness program within their workplace, including a section specifically tailored to employees.
+FCAC also offers a free online resource, financial wellness in the workplace that provides Canadian employers with the strategies, tools and resources needed to build and implement a financial wellness program within their workplace, including a section specifically tailored to employees.